 Dry ingredients: also known as the flour mixture (they include the flour, baking powder, and salt), are added alternating with the milk.

-I have them measured and sift them directly over the butter part, but you can use a medium bowl to sift them separately if that makes it simpler.
+Make sure they are sifted so they incorporate well.
+I have them measured and sift them directly over the batter, but you can use a medium bowl to sift them separately if that makes it simpler.

-The poppy seeds are added at the end and folded with a rubber spatula or at low speed if using an electric beater.
+Poppy seeds are added at the end and folded with a rubber spatula or at low speed if using an electric beater.
 It's important not to overbeat a cake batter after adding the flour.

 Vintage Kitchen tip: poppy seeds have a high oil content and can go bad.
 Store them in an airtight container in the refrigerator or the freezer.
 Always smell them at room temperature before using them to make sure they're not rancid.